azandrew-sidoine/async/README.md

 # Async

-The `async` library provides a list of utility function to doing basic async programming in PHP language.
+The `async` library provides a list of utility functions to doing basic async programming in PHP language.
 It makes use of PHP `Generator` to implement a co-routine platform on top of which async tasks are executed.

 ## Usage